oracle-livelabs/common/gitlab-workshop/compute/compute.md

 ## Task 1: Create a Compartment

 When you first start working with Oracle Cloud Infrastructure, you need to think carefully about how you want to use compartments to organize and isolate your cloud resources.
 Compartments are fundamental to that process.
 Most resources can be moved between compartments.
 However, it's important to think through your compartment design for your organization up front, before implementing anything.
+Compartment is a global resource and can be created and accessed from any region in the OCI ecosystem.

 1. To create a compartment click the **Navigation Menu** in the upper left, navigate to **Identity & Security**, and select **Compartments** under **Identity**.
+Select the Parent compartment from the drop-down list where you want your compartment to be created.

 ![compartment](images/compartment.png)